 We’re taking new, groundbreaking, action on domestic violence.

 Almost £30 million is being invested between 2017 and 2020 to tackle domestic violence against women and girls.
 And access to justice for survivors of domestic abuse has been improved too.

-We are taking forward a groundbreaking Domestic Violence Bill that will, if passed, create a new specific offence to help tackle domestic abuse.
-This will cover not just physical abuse, but also other forms of psychological abuse and coercive and controlling behaviour.
+We have passed a groundbreaking Domestic Violence Bill that creates a new specific offence to help tackle domestic abuse.
+This covers not just physical abuse, but also other forms of psychological abuse and coercive and controlling behaviour.

 We’re investing more than any previous government in taking on sectarianism.